shahkhans/CleaningData_Assignment4/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in tidy.txt.
+This code book summarizes the resulting data fields in tidyDataSorted.txt.

 ## Identifiers

-- subject - The ID of the test subject
+- SubjectID - The ID of the test subject
-- activity - The type of activity performed when the corresponding measurements were taken
+- ActivityID - The type of activity performed when the corresponding measurements were taken

 ## Measurements